YenanXu/Predicting_Crime/docs/EDA.md

 ```

 <div align="center"><img src="https://yenanxu.github.io/Predicting_Crime/figures/correlation.png" alt="4" width="600"/></div>
-<div align="center"><font size="2"><b>Fig 2.
+<div align="center"><font size="2"><b>Fig 3.
 Correlation matrix excluding missing values</b></font></div>

 ## Variables Distribution for Different Crime Types

-The boxplots (Fig. 3) show the distributions of continuous variables for different crime types, some variables were log transformed to make the plot more readable.
+The boxplots (Fig 4) show the distributions of continuous variables for different crime types, some variables were log transformed to make the plot more readable.
 All the continuous variables could potentially be important in model predicting, especially for those with high distribution variation across different crime types, such as `PTYPE_EP`, `Young_prop`, `Lights_within_50m`, etc.

-The histograms (Fig. 3) show the distributions of categorical variables for different crime types. `SHOOTING_DUMMY` and `HOUR` were found to have big difference across different crime types, while `MONTH` and `DAY_OF_WEEK_NUM` had less difference.
+The histograms (Fig 5) show the distributions of categorical variables for different crime types. `SHOOTING_DUMMY` and `HOUR` were found to have big difference across different crime types, while `MONTH` and `DAY_OF_WEEK_NUM` had less difference.

 ```python
 # Correlation between crime type and other variables